TeamNCMC/features-from-dlc/README.md

 ##### Visual Studio Code
 It's easier to use as conda is nicely integrated and it is made easy to switch between environments.
 1. Install [vscode](https://code.visualstudio.com/download) (it does not require admin rights).
-2. Install Python extension (squared pieces in the left panel).
+1. Install Python extension (squared pieces in the left panel).
-3. Open the `scripts/ffd_quantify.py` script.
+1. Open the `scripts/ffd_quantify.py` script.
 In the bottom right corner, you should see a "conda" entry : click on it and select the ffd conda environment.
 To run the script, click on the Play item on the top right.

 #### Requirements
 You need to have tracked your video clips with DeepLabCut and saved the output files (either .h5 or .csv files).
 One file corresponds to one and only one trial, so you might need to split your original videos into several short clips around the stimulation onsets and offsets beforehand.
-This can be done with the script provided in the scripts folder.
+This can be done with [`videocutter` program](https://github.com/TeamNCMC/videocutter).
 All files analyzed together must :
-- be individual trials with the same duration, the same pixel size, and the stimulation must occur at the same timings,
 - all be in the same directory,
+- be individual trials with the same duration and the stimulation must occur at the same timings,
 - have consistent file names.
 In particular, those file names must :
-  - start with the animal ID,
+  - start with the subject (animal) ID,
   - contains _something_ that allows to group those files into different categories.
-Those are called conditions.
-For instance, if you want to compare several animals at different laser power, their file names must contain something that identify that power, for instance all trials corresponding to 10mW will have "10mW" somewhere in their file names, while all trials corresponding to "20mW" will have "20mW" somewhere in their file names.
+Those are called *conditions*.
+For instance, if you want to compare several animals at different laser power, their file names must contain something that identify that power, for example, all trials corresponding to 10mW will have "10mW" somewhere in their file names, while all trials corresponding to "20mW" will have "20mW" somewhere in their file names.
 Therefore, in that case, a file can not have both "10mW" and "20mW" in its filename.
 Of course, this applies for any conditions.
-Note that it means it can be limiting as you can't analyze 5mW and 25mW as different conditions (because "5mW" will appear in both groups).
+Be cautious, "5mW" and "25mW" as different conditions  won't work because "5mW" will appear in both groups, so you need to find a workaround (for instance the 5mW group could be identified with "_5mW").

 You also need a configuration file.
 It defines the features one wants to extract, the metrics that quantify the change during stimulation, the thresholds used to filter incorrect tracks and some display parameters (axes names).
 See [The configuration file](#the-configuration-file).

-Optionnaly, you can have a settings.toml file next to DLC files to analyze.
+Optionnaly, you can have a settings.toml file next to the DLC files to analyze.
 It specifies the experimental settings (timings and pixel size).
 If the file does not exist, default values from the configuration file will be used instead.
 See [The settings.toml file](#the-settingstoml-file).

 #### Usage
 1. Copy-paste the `scripts/ffd_quantify.py` file elsewhere on your computer, open it with an editor.